lainq/jipsy/README.md

   <p>Jipsy is a tool which can be used to convert javascript syntax to python syntax (kinda)</p>
 </div>

-> **NOTE**: Jipsy is still under development and there are a lot of issues.
-If u see any errors/issues, create a new [issue](https://github.com/pranavbaburaj/jipsy/issues/new).

 ## ⬇️ Installation